oracle-devrel/technology-engineering/cloud-infrastructure/networking/Secure-Edge-Connectivity/README.md

 - [Reference Architecture for LPG to DRGv2 on Fortigate Network FW](files/LPG%20to%20DRG%20V2%2BFortigate%20Reference%20Architecture.jpg)
-    - Reference Architecture for LPG to DRGv2 on Fortigate Network FW
+    - Reference Architecture for LPG based architecture to DRGv2 on Fortigate Network FW

 - [Reference Architecture for LPG to DRGv2 ](files/LPG%20to%20DRG%20V2%20Reference%20Architecture.jpg)
-    - Reference Architecture for LPG to DRGv2
+    - Reference Architecture converting for LPG based architecture to DRGv2

 - [Reference Architecture FC MPLS network to OCI + HA Fortigate ](files/Multi-tenancy%20DR%20architecture%20with%20MPLS%20customers%20and%20Network%20FW.jpg)
     - Reference Architecture for an MPLS network via FC to OCI, using a Fortigate Next Generation FW in HA